ha1tch/bignum/README.md

+# bignum
-# bignum: Arbitrary Precision Fixed-Point Arithmetic in Go
+## Arbitrary Precision Fixed-Point Arithmetic in Go

 This Go package provides a `BigNumber` type that allows you to work with arbitrary precision numbers with fixed-point arithmetic.
 It supports a variety of operations, including: